fusioncha0s/Avi-On-Cooper-HaloHome-Setup-with-MQTT/README.md

 - **Password** Update your password to the specified password you created within your Home Assistant server and which you are planning to use for your MQTT broker in Home Assistant.  **you do need to include parenthises around your password on this line**
 ## devices, groups, and capabilities_overrides sections
 - I went with absolute basic with little testing into other arguments that can be added on these lines.
 Devices and Groups section utilize brackets "[]" to ensure all devices and groups are added through the MQTT broker and into Home Assistant, I am not looking to limit devices with my setup, so this should obtain everything you have within your Avi-On app if you were to look at your app on your smartphone.
-- If you want to include certain dimming and color temp ranges within your configuration file.
-I did notice that turning on my lights through Home Assistant or the app on my phone turns the lights on to 100%, wheras I have these at a lower brightness.
-To prevent them from turn on to max everytime you turn on the light/s, specify the brightness and also the color_temp within your configuration file by omitting the "#" for min and max brightness lines and also omitting the "#" from the min and max kelvin lines.
-You also would need to remove the "{}" on the dimming line and the color_temp line.
-Adjust your values as needed, you can reference values through what the Avi-On app via your smartphone has available.

 ```bash
 avion: